Eschershausen-Stadtoldendorf

 Eschershausen-Stadtoldendorf is a Samtgemeinde ("collective municipality") in the district of Holzminden, in Lower Saxony, Germany.
 Its seat is in the town Stadtoldendorf.
 It was formed on 1 January 2011 by the merger of the former Samtgemeinden Eschershausen and Stadtoldendorf.

+The council of the integrated municipality oversees appointments and dismissals of members of its volunteer fire brigade, which had previously been determined by the individual local fire brigades.

+Municipalities

 The Samtgemeinde Eschershausen-Stadtoldendorf consists of the following municipalities: